Real Estate Inspection Service 506-461-0549 email@example.com

 What is a Pre-purchase Inspection?

 A professional visual examination of a building's construction to: verify the nature and condition of its components ascertain the need and priority of any major repairs,suggest ways to reduce operating and maintenance costs, uncover any hazards and safety concerns to inform and familiarize the Purchaser with the property and ascertain the need and priority of major repairs and upgrades.

-The average time that Purchasers look at a house before deciding to make an offer is only 17 minutes.
-Apart from a new home warranty, a builder's guarantee or a carefully worded offer, Purchasers have more protection buying a toaster than a home or other building. i.e. 'at least the toaster will have a guarantee'
+The average time that Buyers look at a house before deciding to make an offer is approximately 17 minutes.
+Apart from a new home warranty, a builder's guarantee or a carefully worded offer, Buyers have more protection buying a toaster than a home or other building. i.e. 'at least the toaster will have a guarantee'.

 What about Vendor or Property Disclosure Forms?

 The Vendor Disclosure Form otherwise known as Property Condition Disclosure Statement, is normally provided and signed by the Vendor.
-However, it is the Purchaser's responsibility to verify its accuracy.
-The broker (Agent and Realtor) assumes no responsibility or liability for the accuracy of the information.
+However, it is the Buyer's responsibility to verify its accuracy.
+The Agent and Realtor assume no responsibility or liability for the accuracy of the information.

 What about the Atlantic New Home Warranty?